hsinaDitaM/Danish_Cookies/_posts/2023-04-04-parralel-computing-hacks.md

 # Hacks
 > AP Classroom.
-Provide answers and thoughts on theoritical question form college board Video in section 4.3.
+Provide answers and thoughts on theoretical question form college board Video in section 4.3.
 They start at about the 9 minute mark.

 - Example 1